 One is free to choose a country where obligations for the unemployed are more lax, for example, fewer visits to the unemployment agency, less participation in “active employment measures”, fewer requirements to show that you are looking for work.

-You can download the appropriate European Commission form to claim the EU unemployment benefit here.
+Click on the link to download the appropriate European Commission form to claim the EU unemployment benefit.

 VERY IMPORTANT: You have to send it to the relevant PMO email address (PMO-CHOMAGE@ec.europa.eu) in EIGHT days after your contract with the EU ends.
 Otherwise you will loose the right to claim this benefit.